-• This is the Trustee's statement prepared in accordance with the requirements of the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019.
-This statement sets out how the Trustee has complied with the Scheme's Stewardship Policy during the period from 1 April 2020 to 31 March 2021.
+This is the Trustee's statement prepared in accordance with the requirements of the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013 (as amended).
+This statement sets out how the Trustee has complied with the Scheme's Stewardship Policy and other policies and practices within the Statement of Investment Principles ("SIP") during the period from 1 April 2022 to 31 March 2023.